-In this article, we have compiled the best portrait photography tips from experts which will take your portrait photography to the next level.
+This article compiled the best portrait photography tips from experts, which will take your portrait photography to the next level.
 They are highly effective techniques and cover everything.

 Picking the Perfect Background

-In portrait photography, the background is just as important as the subject.
+In portrait photography, the background is just as necessary as the subject.
 A busy or distracting background will take attention away from the person in your photo.
-Usually, for portrait photography, you’ll want a neutral, uncluttered background that won’t distract the viewer from your portrait subject.
+Usually, you’ll want a neutral, uncluttered environment for portrait photography that won’t distract the viewer from your portrait subject.